M.Ed. in Educational Leadership

 5. Three (3) letters of recommendation: Candidates must meet the following criteria for one of the three letters of recommendation.

 1. At least one of the three letters must be from your PRESENT direct supervisor.
-That means a school district administrator who (a) is currently administratively certified by Montana Office of Public Instruction or other equivalent state agency; AND (b) currently acts as direct supervisor for the candidate, and has done so for a minimum period of one semester.
+That means (a) a school district administrator who is currently administratively certified by Montana Office of Public Instruction or other equivalent state agency; AND (b) currently acts as direct supervisor for the candidate, and has done so for a minimum period of one semester.

 2. If for any reason you cannot secure a letter from your present supervisor, at least one of the letters of recommendation must be from a PREVIOUS direct supervisor.
 That means a school district administrator who is (a) currently certified by the Montana Office of Public Instruction or other equivalent state agency; AND (b) has, at some point preceding the date of this application, acted as direct supervisor for the applicant for a minimum period of one semester.
 Any applicant who does not have a letter from a direct supervisor must indicate in the self-nomination letter (see below) the specific reason(s) why they were unable to secure a letter of recommendation from their present or previous supervisor.

-6. For International Applicants ONLY: Please visit the Graduate School International Application Process website for application submission information.
+6. For International Applicants ONLY: Please visit the Graduate School International Application Admission website for application submission information.

 Application Deadlines